valladaresr/Capstone-Bellabeat-Case-Study/README.md

   fixed_date_sleep.sleep_date
 ```
 ## Analysis Phase
 Now that the data is clean and stored properly; I will organize, format and aggregate the data.
 I will also perform calculations in order to learn more about the data and identify relationships and trends.
-I will then export the results from my queries, import them into a spreadsheet to look for trends and then import to Tableau public to create visualizations.
+I will then export the results from my queries, import them into a spreadsheet to look for trends with the help of pivot tables and then import to Tableau public to create visualizations.

 ```SQL
 -- First part of query to double check that both tables share same data types, second part of query using JOIN statement to combine relevant data between daily_activity, daily_calories, and daily_sleep

 SELECT
  column_name,
  table_name,